Hairspray (2007 film): Principal photography

-Principal photography took place in Toronto, and Hamilton, Ontario, Canada from September 5 – December 8, 2006.
+Principal photography took place in Toronto, and Hamilton, Ontario, Canada from September 5 to December 8, 2006.

 Hairspray is explicitly set in Baltimore, Maryland and the original 1988 film had been shot on location there, but the 2007 film was shot primarily in Toronto because the city was better equipped with the sound stages necessary to film a musical.
 The opening shots of the descent from the clouds and the newspaper being dropped onto the stoop are the only times that the actual city of Baltimore is shown in the film.

 Most of the film was shot at Toronto's Showline Studios.
 Most of the street scenes were shot at the intersection of Dundas Street West and Roncesvalles Avenue.
 A PCC streetcar with Toronto Transit Commission livery is seen in the opening sequence.
 Some of the signs for the 1960s-era stores remain up along the street.
 Toronto's Lord Lansdowne Public School was used for all of the high school exteriors and some of the interiors, while the old Queen Victoria School in Hamilton was also used for interiors.
 Scenes at Queen Victoria were shot from November 22 to December 2, and the school was scheduled to be demolished after film production was completed.
 As of the 2017–2018 school year, there are no plans to close this school.

 Thinner than most of the other men who have portrayed Edna, Travolta appeared onscreen in a large fat suit, and required four hours of makeup in order to appear before the cameras.
 His character's nimble dancing style belies her girth; Shankman based Edna's dancing style on the hippo ballerinas in the Dance of the Hours sequence in Walt Disney's 1940 animated feature, Fantasia.
 Although early versions of the suit created "a dumpy, Alfred Hitchcock version of Edna," Travolta fought for the ability to give his character curves and a thick Baltimore accent.
 Designed by Tony Gardner, the fat suit was created using lightweight synthetic materials, consisting of layered pads and silicone, which was used from the chest upwards.
 The suit provided the additional benefit of covering Travolta's beard, eliminating the problem of his facial hair growing through his makeup midday.